Magodra/SceneToMeshConverter/README.md

 ![Scene to mesh converter](screenshots/icon.png)

-The **Scene to mesh converter** is a tool that convert a hirarchy of Node3D nodes into a MeshInstance3D.
+The **Scene to mesh converter** is a tool that convert a hierarchy of Node3D nodes into a MeshInstance3D.

 # How does it work?
 1. Select a node to convert.
 2. Push the **Convert scene to mesh** button on the Spatial editor menu.
-3. The scene is replaed with a MeshInstace3D.
+3. The scene is replaced with a MeshInstace3D.

+> [!NOTE]
-**Note!** If you would like to keep the scene tree, please make a copy before converting.
+> If you would like to keep the scene tree, please make a copy before converting.
 Undo/Redo might still have issues.

+> [!IMPORTANT]
+> It is best for the node you want to convert to have default transform (Transform(0,0,0)).
+Otherwise the child meshes will be translated by the node's transform and as a result, they will be misplaced.

 ## Screenshots